sybrew/the-seo-framework/readme.txt

 		* The plugin is no longer booted again when a compatibility file is loaded.
 			* This issue couldn't propagate thanks to "Just In Time" checks, but since we now emit warnings, it's been discovered.
 		* If the homepage is a page, and it's private or protected, the homepage Meta Title field on the SEO Settings page now reflects that.
+		* Our upgrader is fast.
+But, just in case, we increased the PHP execution-timeout to 300 seconds, instead of the normal 30~60 seconds.
+			* This may not yield effective on every site, depending on the PHP configuration.
 	* **Compatibility:**
 		* We took our hands off the WordPress Rewrite system.
 All plugin conflicts related to this are no longer our problem--albeit, it never was our fault.
 			* Now, we are able to finally implement Polylang's broken system for the sitemap.
 As such, all sitemaps now work with Polylang.